 - Application Deadline: November 15, 2018

-- Course Level: Scholarships are available to undertake a postgraduate qualification at a Master’s or PhD level either by coursework or research at Australian universities.
+- Course Level: The studentships are available to undertake a postgraduate qualification at a Master’s or PhD level either by coursework or research at Australian universities.

 - Study Subject: There are no limitations on fields of study for the Award categories.

-- Scholarship Award: All successful Individual Endeavour Leaders will receive:
+- Award: All successful Individual Endeavour Leaders will receive:

 - Travel allowance of up to AU$3,000 (with provision to pay up to $4,500 under special circumstances)

 - Establishment allowance of between AU$2000 and AU$4,000